viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 Click **Save config**.

-Now, if you navigate to your robot's **Control** tab, you should be able to control the motor by setting the power and direction of rotation and clicking the **RUN** button:
+Now, if you navigate to your machine's **Control** tab, you should be able to control the motor by setting the power and direction of rotation and clicking the **RUN** button:

 ![Creation of a pump motor in the Viam app config builder.](/tutorials/plant-watering-pi/pump-motor-control.png)